tessella/collision_sim_slow/README.md

 - [ ] Clean up memory allocation to use the same GLUquadric for all spheres.
 - [ ] Use fixed-size array instead of vector.
 - [ ] (greedy) For case of 1 sphere, implement trajectory trail and impact site tagging.
+- [ ] Add a GUI that allows you to stop/start the simulation and change the following parameters: gravity, restitution, amount of spheres and bounding shape.